Qʼeqchiʼ: History

 The Q'eqchi' originally came from a large recorded migration that started from central Mexico towards the Guatemalan highlands, where they settled and developed as a sedentary society characterized by the cultivation of corn, specifically, it was in the present-day department of Alta Verapaz where they had their pre-Hispanic development.

 Not much more is known about the lives and history of the Qʼeqchiʼ people prior to being conquered by Spanish conquistadors; however, it is known that they were a Maya group located in the central highlands and northern lowlands of Guatemala.
 Their land was formerly known as Tezulutlan or "the land of war" and the Qʼeqchiʼ people were ruled by a king and had their own laws and government.
-When the Spanish began their conquest, the Qʼeqchiʼ were hard to control due to a dispersed population.
+When the Spanish began their conquest, the Qʼeqchiʼ were hard to control due to their dispersed population.
 Bartolomé de las Casas was given permission to try to convert the Qʼeqchiʼ people to Christianity, however, only a small portion was converted and the church lost all ability to govern the Qʼeqchiʼ.
 This led to the exploitation of the Qʼeqchiʼ by plantation owners and slavers.

 During the nineteenth-century plantation agriculture was a big part of the Qʼeqchiʼ people's lives.
 This led to the seizure of the Qʼeqchiʼ's communal land by plantations and the service of the Qʼeqchiʼ to farm the plantations.
 By 1877, all communal landownership was abolished by the government which prompted some of the Qʼeqchiʼ to move to Belize.
 This seizure of communal land along with the effects of the Spanish Conquest created long-lasting poverty in the Qʼeqchiʼ people.